The Top 7 Tech Trends for 2018

 At the beginning of each year it’s helpful to look behind to see what was accomplished and which trends existed.
 It’s also helpful to look ahead to try to forecast which trends will continue and which new ones will likely emerge.
-After evaluating the previous year and forecasting next year, I put together the following list of trends I have identified for 2018.
+After evaluating the previous year and forecasting next year, I have identified a list of tech trends for 2018.

 1. Voice Controls

-The launch of Siri in the iPhone 4s more than half a decade ago started a voice control revolution.
-Android phones followed with voice shortly after.
-Microsoft added Cortana to its phones, computers and Xbox gaming device.
+The launch of Siri on the iPhone 4s over five years ago ago started a voice control revolution.
+Android phones followed with voice control shortly after.
+Next Microsoft added Cortana to its phones, computers and Xbox gaming device.
 Amazon’s Echo launched a couple of years ago, and now more than 5 million have been sold.
-Google Home, an Amazon Echo competitor, launched in November, 2016.
+Google Home—an Amazon Echo competitor—launched in November, 2016.

-The latest CES conference, for example, was replete with voice control, especially in automobiles with manufacturers in a race to add the technology as an option in the majority of their upcoming models.
-Voice control will continue to expand and grow and improve, and over time it will become a de facto standard in our everyday lives.
+The latest CES conference, for example, was replete with voice control.
+It was especially prevalent from manufacturers who are racing to offer the technology in their upcoming models.
+Voice control will continue to expand, grow and improve, and it will become common in our everyday lives.